Registered Migration Agents

 • Fill out the application form: Provide your details, visa subclass, and attach a copy of the refusal letter.

-• Pay the fee: The standard application fee is $3,496.
+• Pay the fee: The fee starts from $3,580 and may increase depending on case.
 You will be refunded 50% of the full application fee if you receive a favorable decision.

 2. Gather Supporting Documents